-In the 1990s, these drop-in tablets were introduced as a fast and simple way to clean toilets.
+In the 1990s, these toilet tank drop-in tablets were introduced as a fast and simple way to clean toilets.
 And why not?
-The 90s were a time of innovation across industries, and that innovation would no doubt touch home maintenance and make life easier for those charged with cleaning.
+The 90s were a time of innovation across industries, and that innovation would no doubt touch home maintenance and make life easier for those tasked with cleaning.

 The Fallout From Tablet Damage

 Don’t count on your toilet guarantee or warranty to save you if you’ve been using these drop-in tablets.
 Toilet manufacturers are now putting warning labels on their products that “damage caused by in-tank tablets will not be covered under product warranties and should not be used.”

 How should you proceed then?
 It’s better to clean the toilet manually on a regular basis, directly in the bowl, with cleansers and a brush.
 If you have especially hard water that leaves a dark ring in the bowl, a spray-on anti-lime cleanser will further help keep the bowl clean — but don’t put cleansers in either your tank or bowl and let them sit.

 These approaches to cleaning are clearly more hands-on, but consider the alternatives.
 If you choose the simple route of using a drop-in tablet, you’ll spend a lot more time and money worrying about and repairing your prematurely aged toilet.